graze/data-file/README.md

 - `FileExpanderInterface` - Expand a single file into a collection of files
 - `FileContractorInterface` - Contract a collection of files into a single file
 - `FileTransferInterface` - Transfer a file to another file system
+- `FileFinderInterface` - Find files based on a configuration
+- `FormatInterface` - Formatting information about a file

 ### Things it does